Jutro (Sarajevo band): 1972: Schlagers

+Another notable Jutro live performance took place in late October 1972, opening for Indexi in front of a crowd of 12,000 spectators at Skenderija.

 In November 1972, Bebek got an army leave allowing him to temporarily return home to Sarajevo, a period during which he recorded tracks "Kad bi' bio bijelo dugme", "Na vrh brda vrba mrda", "Hop cup", and "U subotu, mala" before going back to serve.